Astronaut ranks and positions

 Astronauts hold a variety of ranks and positions.
 Each of these roles carries responsibilities that are essential to the operation of a spacecraft.
 A spacecraft's cockpit, filled with sophisticated equipment, requires skills differing from those used to manage the scientific equipment on board, and so on.

 NASA ranks and positions

 Ranks

 Members of the NASA Astronaut Corps hold one of two ranks.
 Astronaut Candidate is the rank of those training to be NASA astronauts.

-Upon graduation, candidates are promoted to Astronaut and receive their Astronaut Pin.
+Upon graduation from training, candidates are promoted to Astronaut and receive their Astronaut Pin.
 The pin is issued in two grades, silver and gold, with the silver pin awarded to candidates who have successfully completed astronaut training and the gold pin to astronauts who have flown in space.

 Chief of the Astronaut Office is a position, not a rank.